-Bisimulation is an equivalence relating 'equivalent behaving' nodes.
-Bisimulation partitioning uses this equivalence relation to group these 'equivalent behaving' nodes.
+Bisimulation is an equivalence relating equivalent behaving nodes.
+Bisimulation partitioning uses this equivalence relation to group these equivalent behaving nodes, and this grouping can then be used as an index over the original data.
 One example of the usage of bisimulation partitioning is the grouping of equivalent pieces of information in XML documents and in documents on the web.
-Thereby bisimulation partitioning provided a way to calculate a structure index of these documents.
+By doing so, bisimulation partitioning provides a way to calculate typical indices such as the 1-index and the F&B index of these XML documents.

 The master thesis also briefly looks at partition maintenance.
 Thereby we have provided lower bounds on the complexity of bisimulation partition maintenance (in terms of observable changes to the partitions).
-We also give some sketches (using the results of previous chapters) on how bisimulation partitions can be updated.
+We also give some sketches on how bisimulation partitions can be updated.
 Thereby we see that edge changes are especially challenging to support efficiently.

 See the 3rdparty directory in the source package for additional details on how these libraries are setup to work properly.

 Efficient external-memory bisimulation on DAGs. .
 (2012).
 In: Proceedings of the 2012 ACM SIGMOD International Conference on Management of Data, 553-564.
 ACM.
 DOI: 10.1145/2213836.2213899.